AndreiF13/api-node-wordpress/README.md

 WORDPRESS_DB_NAME={{name}}
 ```

 > For example, let's pretend you have a local [MySql](https://mysql.com/) instance ready.
-Then you would modify as follows:
+Then modify as follows:

 ``` javascript
 WORDPRESS_DB_HOST=localhost